jerome3o/sound_monitor/README.md

 ## Frontend

-Add you need is a static server, I use `browser-sync` for development:
+All you need is a static server, I use `browser-sync` for development:

 ```bash
 npm install -g browser-sync